brandon-knap/journeytowardpeace/content/resources/waking-the-tiger-healing-trauma.md

 +++
 date = 2020-09-30T04:00:00Z
-description = "Waking the Tiger offers a new and hopeful vision of trauma." resourcelink = "https://www.amazon.com/Waking-Tiger-Healing-Peter-Levine/dp/155643233X" resourcesource = "Peter Levine, PhD" slug = "waking-the-tiger-healing-trauma"
+description = "Discover a new and hopeful perspective on trauma with Waking the Tiger.
+This insightful book explores the unique ability of humans to heal and offers practical steps to harness this innate capacity.
+Gain a deeper understanding of why wild animals rarely experience trauma and learn how to normalize the symptoms of trauma to begin the healing process.
+Access this valuable resource and start your journey towards healing today." resourcelink = "https://www.amazon.com/Waking-Tiger-Healing-Peter-Levine/dp/155643233X" resourcesource = "Peter Levine, PhD" slug = "waking-the-tiger-healing-trauma"